GitauHarrison/notes/02_django/01_getting_started.md

 ![Run server](/02_django/images/01_getting_started/run_server.png)

-We do not have to worry about the warnings in the terminal at this point, because we have not finished setting up the application.
+We do not have to worry about the warnings in the terminal at this point because we have not finished setting up the application.
 What we are interested in at the moment is the localhost URL.
 It is currently running on port 8000.
-Paste the link in a new tab on your favourite browser to see the application.
+Paste the link in a new tab on your favorite browser to see the application.

 ![Django Live](/02_django/images/01_getting_started/django_live.gif)